pjhur/subreddit_explorer/README.md

 Jupyter Notebook - See https://jupyter.org/ for instructions. <br>
 PySpark - Please refer to instructions for your operating system.

+## Web Application

+This project is available online at: http://www.apexquery.com

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.